 What is the Difference Between Liquid-Crystal Polymer and Nylon?

 Nylon is a semi-crystalline polymer.
 This should not be confused with a liquid-crystal polymer.
-Semi-crystalline refers to an equilibrium state within a polymer.
-Semi-crystalline polymers have sharp melting points where the polymer moves from an ordered crystalline structure to an unordered liquid.
-This contrasts with LCP polymers which remain ordered even after changing from their solid crystalline phase to a liquid one.
+Semi-crystalline refers to a partially ordered structure within a polymer.
+Semi-crystalline polymers have a relatively well-defined melting range, corresponding to the melting of crystalline domains, unlike amorphous polymers, which soften gradually.
+In contrast, LCPs retain molecular order in their liquid crystalline phase (mesophase), which exists between the solid and fully melted isotropic liquid states.
 For more information, see our guides on Nylon and What Are Nylon 6 and Nylon 6/12.

 What Is the Difference Between Liquid-Crystal Polymer and Thermoplastic?